About the Currency Slope Strength Indicator

-The Currency Slope Strength forex indicator for Metatrader 4 calculates and displays the slope for the following currencies: USD, EUR, GBP, JPY, AUD, NZD, CAD and CHF.
+The Currency Slope Strength indicator for MT4 calculates and displays the slope of eight major currencies: USD, EUR, GBP, JPY, AUD, NZD, CAD, and CHF.

 Free Download